10 Lists

 10.5 Modifying lists

-Add an element by assigning to a new name:
+Adding an element is as simple as assigning to a new name:

 x <- list(a = 1, b = 2)